 Your own hyperscale cloud should give you…

 All cloud archives are not created equal.
-There are major differences between archives deployed in a SaaS model versus a PaaS model that affect the security, accessibility and functionality of your archived data.
-This Technical Guide explores what you will need to consider in order to make an informed decision about PaaS versus SaaS.
+There are major differences between archives deployed in a dedicated SaaS model versus a multi-tenant model that affect the security, accessibility and functionality of your archived data.
+This Technical Guide explores what you will need to consider in order to make an informed decision.

 |Features||SaaS Archives||Open Archive|